 “I’m not saying it’s out of the question,” Clinton said.
 “We did provide legal analysis to the Department of the Interior.
 We reminded them of the scope of their jurisdiction, and this was an abuse.”

-MGM’s position is that the Interior Department and its Bureau of Indian Affairs has no business under the Indian Gaming Regulatory Act endorsing commercial gaming ventures attempted by tribes outside their reservations.
+MGM’s position is that the Interior Department and its Bureau of Indian Affairs have no business under the Indian Gaming Regulatory Act endorsing commercial gaming ventures attempted by tribes outside their reservations.

-Clinton said its lobbying could have played a role, just as the tribes were successful in stopping the federal recognition of the two competing tribes in 2005 — and convincing Cason to write his reassuring letter last May.
+Clinton said its lobbying could have played a role, just as the tribes were successful in convincing Cason to write his reassuring letter last May.

 Kevin Brown, the Mohegan tribal chairman and West Point graduate, gave Zinke, a former congressman and Navy SEAL, a “veterans’ blanket” as a gift.
 Brown and Rodney Butler, the Pequot chairman, then publicly thanked Cason, presenting him with a gift blanket before the assembled tribes, a gesture a Mohegan official says they first cleared with ethics lawyers at the Department of the Interior.